rsdoiel/antenna/science_and_technology.md

 date: 2025-05-08, updated: 2025-05-08, from: The Register (UK I.T.
 News)

-<h4>Newly completed substation will help bear the load</h4> <p>Elon Musk&#39;s xAI is removing about half of the temporary gas-turbine generators powering its Colossus AI datacenter over the next two months, according to the Memphis Chamber of Commerce, not due to environmental concerns, but because a new nearby substation now supplies the needed power.…</p>
+<h4>Newly completed substation will help bear the load</h4> <p><strong>Updated</strong>  Elon Musk&#39;s xAI is removing about half of the temporary gas-turbine generators powering its Colossus AI datacenter over the next two months, according to the Memphis Chamber of Commerce, not due to environmental concerns, but because a new nearby substation now supplies the needed power.…</p>

 <br>